bkuri/vfab/docs/api/index.md

 ## 🏗️ Architecture Overview

-ploTTY follows a modular architecture with clear separation of concerns:
+vfab follows a modular architecture with clear separation of concerns:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐